dcshenkut/personal_website/content/home/experience.md

         Responsibilities include:

         * Teach Control Engineering using MATLAB for 85 students
-        * Developing quizzes, exams, and homework
+        * Developing quizzes, exams, and homeworks
         * Revising the syllabus to meet accreditation standards
         * Coordinating grading and labs by myself and school facilities.